xytechsystems/documentation/docs/Webhooks Guide/What's New.md

 	"type": "UPDATE"
 }
 ```
-Note: Warning, this will make the template non-JSON standard.
+Note: This will make the template non-JSON standard.
 The template syntax will be validated as Xytech compliant on save.

 Example payload generated:
 ```json